nischitpatel/GRIP-The-Sparks-Foundation-Tasks/README.md

 # GRIP-The-Sparks-Foundation-Tasks
+### Data Science and Business Analyst Intern
+### Author: Nischit Patel
+#
-I am a Data science and business analyst intern at The Sparks Foundation.
+I am a Data science and business analyst intern at The Sparks Foundation.<br>
+This repository cotains tasks related to the internship.<br>
+We are assigned with 8 tasks out of which we have to complete atleast 3 tasks.<br>